gildas/gildas.github.io/_posts/2020-10-11-migration-hyperv-openstack.markdown

   virt-install virt-viewer bridge-utils edk2-ovmf
 {% endhighlight %}

-In order to load virtual machines to [https://www.openstack.org](OpenStack) you will also need the [https://docs.openstack.org/python-openstackclient/latest](OpenStack Client) for your platform.
+In order to load virtual machines to OpenStack you will also need the [OpenStack Client](https://docs.openstack.org/python-openstackclient/latest) for your platform.
 Oh, and, of course an Openstack cluster...

 On Ubuntu:
 {% highlight sh %}